Esther Wheelwright: Life at the Chateâu St. Louis

-Esther's birth family eventually learned about her faith and, using their ties through the government of Massachusetts, petitioned the General Governor of New France, Philippe de Rigaud, Marquis de Vaudreuil, to get her back.
+Esther's birth family eventually learned about her new religion and, using their ties through the government of Massachusetts, petitioned the General Governor of New France, Philippe de Rigaud, Marquis de Vaudreuil, to get her back.
 Vaudreuil had the clear order from Versailles: "You have nothing so important in the present state of affairs as the maintenance of peace with the Iroquois and other Indian nations."
 Wartime conditions meant that it was difficult to act on Esther's return to Wells.
 Vaudreuil himself was denouncing the "deplorable state" of New France's economy to his superiors and had to carefully plan his moves.
 In order to negotiate a better deal with New England, Vaudreuil started to spread the idea that the young girl was the daughter of an important English man.
 Esther, in these conditions, found herself sheltered at his own residence, the Chateau St. Louis, in Québec City.

 For a year, Esther was immersed in the French aristocracy.
 Vaudreuil's wife, Louise-Élisabeth de Joybert, took her under her wing.
 Although he must have known that she was not from a very important family, he called her "the daughter of a governor of a small place", inflating her family's status by calling her father a "governor," a title which in New France was reserved for ennobled men only.
 Upon her arrival, she would have been 'degreased' and dressed up à la française.
 Her new household was served by indigenous slaves, although Vaudreuil had never admitted this to his superiors.
 Esther had known life as a Puritan, then as a Wabanaki, and now she experienced a taste of life as a French aristocrat in New France.

 Of the various societies and environments Esther lived in, the transition from living among the Wabanaki and life with the Vaudreuil family in the Chateau St. Louis was the most stark.
 Esther, who had previously been accustomed to living in intimate close quarters with her adopted Wabanaki family, would have found the Chateau St. Louis to be large and luxurious in comparison.
 She would likely have been introduced to imported luxuries such as chinaware, and attended events such as lavish balls and banquets.

 However, her time at the Chateau St. Louis was brief.
 By January 1709, she was enrolled as a boarding student at the Ursuline boarding school.